pulumi/examples/aws-ts-static-website/README.md

 The Pulumi program constructs the S3 bucket, and constructs an `aws.s3.BucketObject` object for every file in `config.pathToWebsiteContents`.
 This is essentially tracks every file on your static website as a Pulumi-managed resource.
-So a subsequent `pulumi update` where the file's contents have changed will result in an update to the `aws.s3.BucketObject` resource.
+So a subsequent `pulumi up` where the file's contents have changed will result in an update to the `aws.s3.BucketObject` resource.

 Note how the `contentType` property is set by calling the NPM package [mime](https://www.npmjs.com/package/mime).